 Other major cities: Auckland (largest city), Christchurch and Hamilton

-Neighbouring countries: While New Zealand has no direct neighbours, Australia is situated to the northwest, while Tonga > and Fiji are two of the most prominent island countries to the north of New Zealand. > > Geography: New Zealand is made up of two main islands (the North and South Islands) and a number of smaller islands.
-New > Zealand's climate varies from cold and wet to subtropical in some areas.
-Much of the country's terrain is mountainous. > The landscape is very dramatic and volcanoes can be found on the South Island. > > Political system: New Zealand is a parliamentary democracy under a constitutional monarchy in which the British monarch > is the head of state, as represented by the Governor-General.
+Neighbouring countries: While New Zealand has no direct neighbours, Australia is situated to the northwest, while Tonga and Fiji are two of the most prominent island countries to the north of New Zealand.

+Geography: New Zealand is made up of two main islands (the North and South Islands) and several smaller islands.
+New Zealand's climate varies from cold and wet to subtropical in some areas.
+Much of the country's terrain is mountainous.
+The landscape is very dramatic, and volcanoes can be found on the South Island.

+Political system: New Zealand is a parliamentary democracy under a constitutional monarchy in which the British monarch is the head of state, as represented by the Governor-General.
 The head of government is the Prime Minister.